Practical Bayes-Optimal Membership Inference Attacks: Bayes-Optimal Node-Level MIAs Against GNNs

 where $\lambda = P(m_v=1|\tmcM,\mcG)$ is the prior probability that node $v$ is a member of the training set, before observing the model.
 Under our threat model, conditioning only on the data and the membership indicators of other nodes does not provide any information about the target node membership status.
 Hence, $\lambda = P(m_v=1)$.

 Finally, we need to compute the log ratio of model posteriors in \eqref{Eq:BayesOptimalMIApp}.
-Assuming the negative log-likelihood loss function defined in \eqref{Eq:NLL-loss-graph}, the posterior distribution of the model parameters can be expressed using Bayes' rule in terms of the loss function and a prior $p(\btheta|\mcM,\bX,\bA)$ as
+Assuming the negative log-likelihood loss function defined in \eqref{Eq:NLL-loss-graph}, and making the natural assumption that, given $\mcM$, the model depends only on the subgraph of $\mcG$ induced by $\mcM$\textemdash that is, it is influenced solely by the data it was trained on\textemdash the posterior distribution of the model parameters can be expressed using Bayes' rule in terms of the loss function and a prior $p(\btheta|\mcM,\bX,\bA)$ as

 where $(a)$ follows since, from~\eqref{eq:NodeEmbedding}, each embedding $\bz_v$ is a function of $(\bX, \bA, \btheta, \mathcal{M})$; by~\cite[Sec.~3.3]{KollerFriedman2009}, this implies that $\bz_v$ is independent of $\bz_u$ given $(\bX, \bA, \btheta, \mathcal{M})$ for all $v \ne u$.
 Applying the softmax and indexing with $\by_v$, see~\eqref{Eq:prob-of-label-graph}, preserves this independence.
 Step $(b)$ follows from the definition of the loss function in~\eqref{Eq:NLL-loss-graph}.
 Also, the $n\times n$ matrices $\bA_\mcM$ and $\bA_{\tmcM}$ are defined as